How graphs and Neo4j can help insurance industry to combat fraud detection

 Fraud insurance scenarios

-We consider a simple data model where we want to analyze two common scenarios: groups of people that are involved in different accidents but with different role for each accident and anomalous relationships among first aid location, healthcare facility location and where injured people live.
+We consider a simple data model where we want to analyze two common scenarios.
+1) Groups of people that are involved in different accidents but with different role for each accident and anomalous relationships among first aid location.
+2) Healthcare facility location and where injured people live.

 According to our simple model, we have many subjects linked to an accident: drivers, pedestrians, doctors, lawyers and witnesses.
 People can drive or be passengers of cars.
-Cars can be involved in accidents.
+Accidents can involve cars.
 Lawyers and doctors can be linked to people they work for.

-All of these subjects seem to act normal in each accident but what if two or more of them are involved in more than one accident with different roles.
-What if a doctor lives near a driver who gets first aid assistance in a healthcare facility where that doctor works.
-And also the healthcare facility is far from driver’s home.
+All of these subjects seem to act normal in each accident.
+But what if two or more of them are present in more than one accident with different roles?
+What if a doctor lives near a driver who gets first aid assistance in a healthcare facility where that doctor works?
+And also the healthcare facility is far from driver’s home?

-As said above, these two scenarios are common, but difficult to discover with traditional analytics while they are easy to find using a graph.
+As said above, these two scenarios are common, but difficult to discover with traditional analytics.
+They are, instead, easy to find using a graph.
 Relationships become a key to identify fraud rings or fraudsters.

 But that information alone is not sufficient to identify a fraud or any anomalous link among subjects.
 The question we need to ask is: are the cars and people of the first accident involved in other accidents?
 For example, a lawyer who represents a driver who is involved in an accident is also involved, as driver, in another accident where the previous driver is now a witness.

 Another interesting example focuses on geographical location.
 We can discover some “hidden links” among subjects exploiting these information.
-We want to find a doctor who lives near a driver (he is doctor’s neighbour) who is involved in an accident.
+We want to find a doctor who lives near a driver (he is doctor’s neighbour) who plays a part in an accident.
 This driver goes to a healthcare facility where this doctor works but this facility is also far from driver’s home.

 This use case raises some questions.
 Why does anybody choose a healthcare facility far from his home when there is a facility closer to him?
-Maybe the farthest healthcare facility is better than the nearest but it seems suspicious the neighborhood relationship between the subjects.
+Maybe the farthest healthcare facility is better than the nearest.
+However, it seems suspicious the neighborhood relationship between the subjects.
 So, again, we need to investigate further.